Hifunyo/comfyui_google_ai/README.md

 | `num_images` | INT | Number of images to generate (1-10) | 1 |
 | `google_search` | BOOLEAN | Enable Google Search | false |
 | `init_image` | IMAGE | Optional input image for image-to-image | Optional |

+**Security Note:** The API key input field is displayed as a password field (showing asterisks) to protect your credentials.
+The console output also shows only a masked version of the key.

 ### Proxy Configuration